 AGNR is the first college at the University of Maryland College Park to implement a "2+2" transfer program.
 Following two years of study at a foreign university, participating students transfer to Maryland where they complete their education and earn a bachelor's degree.

 Ag Discovery is a 3-week program sponsored by USDA/APHIS in conjunction with the University of Maryland to promote agriculture and natural resources and allow high-school students the opportunity to experience campus.

-The Summer Research Opportunities Program is a gateway to graduate education, providing underrepresented undergraduate students with an on-campus research experience to establish important relationships with faculty in their respective fields of study and to conduct graduate-level research.
+Summer Opportunities in Agricultural Research and the Environment (formerly Summer Research Opportunities Program, SROP) is a gateway to graduate education, providing underrepresented undergraduate students with on-campus research experience to establish important relationships with faculty in their respective fields of study and to conduct graduate-level research.